codingoncoffee/RecruitmentKnowledge/README.md

-A collection of resources I have found most useful in my experience as a Tech Recruiter.
+A collection of resources I have found useful in my experience as a Tech Recruiter.
-I have divided stuff into two sections; technical knowledge and general recruitment knowledge.
 Content is a mix of videos and articles.

 # Technical Knowledge